NEW IN ELLE: Dr. Levine Shares Regenerative Powers of Exosomes.READ MORE

 The nasal septum is the medical term for the divider between the nostrils inside the nose.
-The term “deviated Septum” means that this inside wall is not straight, which can cause problems breathing through the nose.
+The term “Deviated Septum” means that this inside wall is not straight, which can cause problems breathing through the nose.
 The disruption of air flow can also lead to sinus problems.
 Some people may develop a deviated septum if they have injured or broken their nose; others may have a deviated septum without a history of trauma.
 Anatomically, if a person has a deviated septum, the airflow through the nose is not straight; this can lead to irritation and swelling over time.
-Often, particularly if someone has had a deviated septum for a long time, they may not realize the difficulties they actually have with their breathing, because they do not know any differently.
+Often, particularly if someone has had a deviated septum for a long time, they may not realize the difficulties they actually have with their breathing, because they do not know any different.
 It is not until the septum is corrected that they realize how important and pleasurable it is to breathe through the nose.

 The diagnosis of a deviated septum can be made in the office by examining your nose.
-If there is a history of sinus infections, allergies, bleeding, facial pain or pressure or other symptoms, the nose may also be examined with a small telescope to check the sinuses and nasal passages further.
-Dr. Levine will also take a detailed history of all medications used, and may prescribe other medications to confirm that surgery is the best option.
+If there is a history of sinus infections, allergies, bleeding, facial pain or pressure or other symptoms, the nose may also be examined with a small telescope to check the sinus and nasal passages further.
+Dr. Levine will also take a detailed history of all medications used and may prescribe other medications to confirm that surgery is the best option.
 A CT Scan may also be obtained.
-For 2 weeks before the surgery to 2 weeks after the surgery, aspirin, Advil, Motrin, Alleve should be avoided.
+For 2 weeks before the surgery to 2 weeks after the surgery*, aspirin, Advil, Motrin, Alleve should be avoided.

 Nasal saline should be used inside the nose to gently clean the nasal passages.
 It is normal to feel stuffy and have a slight headache.
-Dr Levine will see you a week after the surgery to clean the nose at the office.
-Most people are able to return to work in 5-7 days.
+Dr. Levine will see you a week after the surgery to clean the nose at the office. *Most people are able to return to work in 5-7 days.
 Full activity may take place at 10-14 days.